QuantEcon/qe_libraries_article/paper.md

 # Capabilities

 This section gives a basic introduction of `quantecon` and its usage.
-The `quantecon` python library consists of the following major modules:
+The `quantecon` python library consists of the following top level modules:

 - Game Theory (`game_theory`)
 - Markov Chains (`markov`)